sourcery-ai-experiments/blog.nathanv.me/content/posts/wyze-band-review/index.md

 Yes, it's waterproof (up to about 50 meters).
 No, that doesn't mean you should wear it while swimming/showering/diving.
 You see, with the touchscreen, nearly any water pressure causes the Band to think it was just touched.
-Which will cause it to provide vibration feedback, which is insanely obnoxious.
+Which will cause it to trigger Alexa, which is insanely obnoxious.
+It makes it completely unusable underwater.
 Also, it's real fun in the shower to see the Band just scrolling through screens and things being activated while the water is hitting it.
 So while "waterproof", I make sure to always take it off while swimming or showering.
 About the only thing the waterproof rating is good for is maybe outside in the rain, or accidentally